 10) Who are your suppliers

-Our Suppliers are well known established brands, you can find their products online and we would be more than happy to give you their contacts by email.
-Our business model is simple: We buy direct from the best U.S suppliers, we bargain hard to get the best wholesale prices possible, we keep our overhead and our costs low.
-Then we pass the savings on to you who are looking for quality CBD-related products at reasonable prices, under our family brand.
+Our suppliers are well known established brands, you can find their products online and we would be more than happy to give you their contacts by email.
+Our business model is simple: We source directly from the highest quality U.S suppliers.
+We negotiate the best wholesale prices possible and keep our overhead costs low so we can pass on the savings to you, our customer.
+The team at Prehemptive and our families all use our own products.
+So just like our customers, only the highest quality CBD-related products at reasonable prices will suffice.

 11) What kind of testing/analysis is performed on the products you offer?